 3. Garlic and Onions

 There are mixed thoughts about feeding dogs garlic.
 When fed in small amounts, garlic is said to be beneficial for your dog because it’s considered one of nature’s antibiotics.
-On the other hand, when ingested in larger amounts, both garlic and onions (in fresh, dried, or powered form) can cause anemia and stomach upset due to the destruction of red blood cells.
+On the other hand, when ingested in larger amounts, both garlic and onions (in fresh, dried, or powdered form) can cause anemia and stomach upset due to the destruction of red blood cells.

 Symptoms: Rapid heart rate, weakness, lethargy, vomiting, diarrhea, blood in the urine, pale and thin gums